andrewdpham3/Cella-Rule-45/README.md

 Juan

+Requirements: Javascript enabled web browser (tested in chrome).
+High resolution monitor recommended.

 Run Instructions: Open cell45.html in a web browser.
-I tested in Chrome.

 Description: This program calculates generations of cells described by Wolfram ECA rule 45.

 Architecture: This program uses HTML to create a div for the graph and squares (ul div).
 CSS is used to style the graph.
-Javascript does all of the programming / logic of this program.
+Javascript does all of the logic of this program.

 Javascript Function: